Cacio e Pepe Recipe

 Good quality black pepper, freshly cracked

-First thing to do is to bring a large pot of water to boil.
+Bring a large pot of salted water to boil.
 Add a handful of black pepper grains to the water.
-It will give the pasta a special twist!
-Remember to add salt.
+It will give the pasta extra flavor.

-Once the water is dark, scoop out a large glass of this peppery water and allow it to cool slightly.
+Scoop out a large glass of the peppery water and allow it to cool slightly.

-Once the spaghetti has reached the perfect “al dente” time, drain it!
-Add the spaghetti in the bowl, stirring vigorously until the cacio and pepe cream is perfectly mixed to the spaghetti.
+Once the pasta has reached the perfect al dente time, drain it and add to the bowl of sauce.
+Stir the pasta vigorously until the cacio and pepe cream is perfectly mixed with the spaghetti.

 Join our 4 Roman Pastas Tasting Tour in Rome and try all 4 Roman pastas in one evening.
 It is quite a treat!